Transum Maths Topics

 Creativity

 We often hear the term creativity used in terms of art, music or drama.
 This higher order thinking skill has a big part to play in Mathematics.
-We endeavour to develop creative problem solving strategies and investigative techniques in our students by providing them with motivating open ended situations to think about.
+We endeavour to develop creative problem solving strategies and investigative techniques in our pupils by providing them with motivating open ended situations to think about.

 Data Handling